ChandlerU11/ChandlerU11.github.io/content/posts/review_generizer.md

     df['distance_to_center'] = kmeans_distance(df, vect)

-    print("There are", len(df), rating, "reviews that mention:", word) print("The most typical reviews are:")
+    print("There are", len(df), rating, "reviews that mention:", word)

+    if asc == True:
+      print("The most typical reviews are:")
+    else:
+      print("The most atypical reviews are:")
     for each in df.sort_values(by = 'distance_to_center', ascending = asc)['review'].tolist()[:3]:
         print('# ', each)
 ```